bitdevsla/bitdevsla.org/content/about/_index.md

 ### Sponsors

-Special thanks to to our ongoing sponsors who's donations help pay for venue rental and other meetup expenses.
+Special thanks to to our ongoing sponsor who's donations help pay for venue rental and other meetup expenses.
 <br>
 <br>